jameshyojaelee/OmniSpatial/README.md

 - `xenium` – exercises the canonical model with a synthetic export comprising `cells.csv`, `matrix.csv`, and a tiny TIFF in `images/`.
 The adapter builds polygons, AnnData counts, and an intensity image to verify the pipeline end to end.

 See `CITATION.cff` for citation guidance and `LICENSE` for the MIT license.

+## Documentation

+- In-depth guides live under [`docs/`](docs/) and are published automatically to GitHub Pages.
+- Run `poetry run mkdocs serve --config-file ../mkdocs.yml --site-dir ../site` from the `omnispatial` directory to preview locally.
+- The [`examples`](examples/) directory contains a reproducible end-to-end notebook.